PFAS regulations 2026

-Water companies have been ordered to tackle potentially harmful levels of so-called forever chemicals (PFAS) in drinking water sources for more than six million people, the BBC reveals.
+Water companies have been ordered to tackle potentially harmful levels of so-called forever chemicals (PFAS) in drinking water sources for more than six million people, and now, the UK is launching a plan to tackle ‘forever chemicals’ in the environment through updated PFAS regulations.
+(BBC News Source)

-We are unfortunately becoming increasingly familiar with the terms PFAS and PTFE, as concerns grow over the use of these forever chemicals.
+We are now quite familiar with the terms PFAS and PTFE, as concerns grow over the use of these forever chemicals.
 While manufacturers are having to pay more attention to the materials they rely on in their components, the call for serious action is spreading across a number of sectors.

 Over time, these harmful substances have found their way into the environment and water supplies, through the washing of PFAS products, storm runoff and releases from industrial sites.